Armed robbery in S’pore Strait on the rise in first half of 2023

 The most commonly stolen items are ship stores, scrap metal and machinery parts, which can be resold on the black market, said Mr Krishnaswamy.

-He also said the perpetrators may be recruited by syndicates who pay them a sum for robbing items from ships.
+He also said the perpetrators may be recruited by syndicates who pay them a sum for stealing items from ships.

-Of the 38 incidents in the Singapore Strait in the first half of this year, only one arrest was made, revealed the sea crime watch group.
+Of the 38 incidents in the Singapore Strait in the first half of 2023, only one arrest was made, revealed the sea crime watch group.

-The states along the strait – Malaysia, Indonesia and Singapore – have been cooperating to tackle the issue, including conducting coordinated patrols, as well as sharing information of incidents and suspicious activities.
+The states along the straits – Malaysia, Indonesia and Singapore – have been cooperating to tackle the issue, including conducting coordinated patrols, as well as sharing information of incidents and suspicious activities.

 Data analytics is also a promising tool.
 ReCAAP ISC used it to identify that most incidents in the Singapore Strait happened between 10pm and 5am, and during a darker moon phase.